wdk-docs/vscode-docs/api/extension-capabilities/extending-workbench.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: e0d5bd37-f020-4235-ad81-c977baaeb24f
+id: e0d5bd37-f020-4235-ad81-c977baaeb24f
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Explain how to extend Visual Studio Code's workbench area with custom UI components
+description: Explain how to extend Visual Studio Code's workbench area with custom UI components
 sidebar_position: 4
 ---